© Lisa Irvine

 Black-Eyed White rats also commonly suffer from deafness, the lack of pigment cells causes an inner ear deafness, other health problems can also be associated with this variety, but are less common, these include Epilepsy.

-The Black-Eyed White must not be confused with the New Variety colour Ivory.
+The Black-Eyed White must not be confused with the colour Ivory.
 The standard for Ivory is as follows:

 'Body colour to be very pale creamy white all over with no odd coloured hairs or patches.
 Ears and tail to be pink.
 Eyes Black'